 As wonderful as KAUST is, there is no denying that occasionally it can get a little claustrophobic which is why long weekends are very popular with the folk that live here.
 Taking a Thursday off, hopping on a plane and spending the weekend in a more relaxed atmosphere can do wonders for the soul – so much so that there is rarely a weekend here when someone we know has not jetted off for a couple of chill days out of Kingdom.

 Popular places are:

-Bahrain which is a 2.5 hour direct flight from Jeddah for under 200 GBP, I haven’t been but I believe Bahrain is most known for its more relaxed laws around alcohol and it has a thriving nightlife, attracting expats from stricter countries (like Saudi) who need to recharge their batteries.
+Bahrain which is a 2.5 hour direct flight from Jeddah for under 200 GBP, I haven’t been but I believe Bahrain is most known for its thriving nightlife (and brunches), attracting expats from stricter countries (like Saudi) who need to recharge their batteries.